-- 1. The Curriculum Subcommittee shall consist of the superintendent's designee and two (2) Board representatives as well as three (3) representatives of the Association who have been appointed by the Association. - 2.
-The Curriculum Subcommittee shall advise the Joint Committee and the Association on such matters as teaching techniques, courses of study, textbooks, curriculum guides, pupil testing and evaluation, philosophy and educational goals of the
+1. The Curriculum Subcommittee shall consist of the superintendent's designee and two (2) Administrative representatives as well as three (3) representatives of the Association who have been appointed by the Association.

-District, research and experimentation, educational specifications for buildings and related matters.
+2. The Curriculum Subcommittee shall advise via monthly meeting minutes the Joint Committee and the Association on such matters as teaching techniques, courses of study, textbooks, curriculum guides, pupil testing and evaluation, philosophy and educational goals of the District, research and experimentation, educational specifications for buildings and related matters.